nofatetech/XMachines/tests/server3/xnotes.md

 ---

-### Terminal 3 (for Testing): Simulate a Machine Update
+### Terminal 3 (for Testing - Dashboard Mode): Simulate a Machine Update

-To test the system, you can pretend to be an RC car sending a status update.
+To test the system when running in `APP_MODE=SERVER`, you can pretend to be an RC car sending a status update.
 Run this command in a new terminal.

 ```bash
 curl http://localhost:8000/machine-update